HewlettPackard/OpenShift-on-SimpliVity/README.md

 oc adm groups sync --sync-config=active_directory_config.yml
 ```

 The problem with the above command is that it would import all the LDAP groups in OpenShift.
-Actually it did not because if the --confirm switch is not specified in the command line, the sync tool performs a dry run.
+Actually it won't because by default, the sync command only performs a dry run.
+You would need to add the `--confirm` switch to the command line for the synchronization to be done.

 It is possible however to specify which groups you want to import.
-To import the ocpadmins group you can type the following command without the --confirm switch first to make sure it will import what you want
+To import the `ocpadmins` group you can type the following command without the `--confirm` switch first to make sure it will import what you want.

 ```
 oc adm groups sync \